Philip Charles Sidney, 1st Baron De L'Isle and Dudley of Penshurst1

 Citations

-- [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 304.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 304.
 Hereinafter cited as Britain's Royal Families.

-Lucius Bentinck Cary, 10th Viscount Falkland1
+Lucius Bentinck Cary, 10th Viscount of Falkland1

 M, #108567, b.
 5 November 1803, d.
 12 March 1884

-Lucius Bentinck Cary, 10th Viscount Falkland was born on 5 November 1803.2 He was the son of Captain Charles John Cary, 9th Viscount Falkland and Christiana Anton.3 He married, firstly, Amelia Fitz-Clarence, daughter of William IV Hanover, King of the United Kingdom and Dorothea Bland, on 27 December 1830.2 He married, secondly, Elizabeth Catherine Gubbins, daughter of Maj.-Gen. Joseph Gubbins, on 10 November 1859.2 He died on 12 March 1884 at age 80, without surviving issue.2
+Lucius Bentinck Cary, 10th Viscount of Falkland was born on 5 November 1803.2 He was the son of Captain Charles John Cary, 9th Viscount of Falkland and Christiana Anton.3 He married, firstly, Lady Amelia Fitz-Clarence, daughter of William IV Hanover, King of the United Kingdom and Dorothea Bland, on 27 December 1830.2 He married, secondly, Elizabeth Catherine Gubbins, daughter of Maj.-Gen. Joseph Gubbins, on 10 November 1859.2 He died on 12 March 1884 at age 80, without surviving issue.2

-He succeeded to the title of 10th Lord Carye [S., 1620] on 28 February 1809.3 He succeeded to the title of 10th Viscount Falkland, of Falkland, co.
-Fife [S., 1620] on 28 February 1809.3 He gained the rank of Captain in the service of the 7th Foot.2 He held the office of Lord of the Bedchamber to King William IV between 1830 and 1837.2 He held the office of Representative Peer [Scotland] from 1831 to 1832.3 He was created 1st Baron Hunsdon of Scutterskelfe, co.
-York [U.K.] on 15 May 1832.2 He held the office of a Lord in Waiting between 1837 and 1840.2 He held the office of Governor of Nova Scotia between 1840 and 1846.2 He held the office of Captain of the Yeomen of the Guard between 1846 and 1848.2 He held the office of Governor of Bombay between 1848 and 1853.2 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.).3 He was invested as a Privy Counsellor (P.C.).3 On his death, his U.K. barony became extinct.3
+He succeeded as the 10th Lord Carye [S., 1620] on 28 February 1809.3 He succeeded as the 10th Viscount of Falkland, of Falkland, co.
+Fife [S., 1620] on 28 February 1809.3 He gained the rank of Captain in the 7th Foot.2 He held the office of Lord of the Bedchamber to King William IV between 1830 and 1837.2 He held the office of Representative Peer [Scotland] from 1831 to 1832.3 He was created 1st Baron Hunsdon of Scutterskelfe, co.
+York [U.K.] on 15 May 1832.2 He held the office of a Lord in Waiting between 1837 and 1840.2 He held the office of Governor of Nova Scotia between 1840 and 1846.2 He held the office of Captain of the Yeomen of the Guard between 1846 and 1848.2 He held the office of Governor of Bombay between 1848 and 1853.2 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.)3 He was appointed Privy Counsellor (P.C.)3 On his death, his U.K. barony became extinct.3

 Citations

-- [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 304.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 304.
 Hereinafter cited as Britain's Royal Families.

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 153.
+2. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 153.
 Hereinafter cited as The New Extinct Peerage.

 daughter1 Bernadotte1